-Over the last few years, yoga has become something of a staple at workplaces in the West.
-In it becoming a semi-regular feature in office and workplace culture, its possible benefits are at times questioned.
-Considering the overall rise of yoga in the West, this scepticism may appear misplaced.
+Over the last few years, yoga has become something of a staple in workplaces in the West.
+In it becoming a semi-regular feature in office and workplace culture, its benefits are at times up for debate.
+However, considering the overall popularity of yoga in the West, this scepticism may appear misplaced.

 For many, stress has become an unwanted part of one's working life.
-There are several popular approaches to tackling this issue.
+There are several popular approaches to tackling this.
 Recent trends show that yoga has found its place as one of them.

-At the recently launched Backelite/Capgemini Design & Discovery Studio offices in Malmo, Katie Lindström is in the beginning stages of trying to implement yoga into the workplace.
-She explained the benefits of yoga against stress.
+At the recently launched Backelite/Capgemini Design & Discovery Studio offices in Malmo, Katie Lindström is in the beginning stages of trying to implement yoga into her workplace.
+She explains some benefits of yoga against stress.

 “In yoga, I tend to find myself observing, not only my body but how I actually feel in the present moment.
 I think that is something we in this current day easily forget because there are so many distractions in our everyday life.
 When I learned that I could control my body’s reaction to stress by breath-control it changed everything for me.”